eclipse/kapua/docs/developer-guide/en/sso.md

 ### Manually configuring the Keycloak Server

-The Keycloak instance provided with the docker deployment is already configured with a dedicated "Kapua" realm and a client when using the script `sso-docker-deploy.sh` in the subdirectory `sso`.
+The Keycloak instance provided with the docker deployment is already configured with a dedicated "Kapua" realm and a client when using the script `docker-deploy.sh` with `--sso` option.

 However, if you already have a running Keycloak instance, you can follow the instructions below in order to configure it manually.